jnweiger/Schickard/doc/en/Parts_and_Lasersettings.md

 Each of these parts has two holes for toothpicks.
 These holes face to the left and are toothpicks are used to align the parts precisely.

+The five carry shafts are 6mm diameter beechwood, 90mm long.
+The back wall lables them A, B, C, D, E.
+For A, C, E and B, D respectively find a "Positioning Aid Carry Wheels".
+The openings fit the wheels or rings for each position.
+Two toothpicks are used here too for precise alignment.
+The last ring mounts the shaft into the back wall of the adder unit, as indicated on the positioning aids.

 Napier Unit
 -----------